-The Life Insurance test consists of one hundred forty-five (80) questions.
+- The Life Insurance test consists of eighty (80) questions.
 The test is broken down into two (2) sections: General Knowledge and District of Columbia Specific.

-The Accident & Health Insurance test consists of one hundred forty-five (75) questions.
+- The Accident & Health Insurance test consists of seventy-five (75) questions.
 The test is broken down into two (2) sections: General Knowledge and District of Columbia Specific.

-The Property Insurance test consists of one hundred forty-five (75) questions.
+- The Property Insurance test consists of seventy-five (75) questions.
 The test is broken down into two (2) sections: General Knowledge and District of Columbia Specific.

-The Casualty Insurance test consists of one hundred forty-five (80) questions.
+- The Casualty Insurance test consists of eighty (80) questions.
 The test is broken down into two (2) sections: General Knowledge and District of Columbia Specific.